dasmurphy/testflight-module/README.md

 ### <a name="history">History of the module</a>

-The original module was created in 2011 by Damage Studios, but not much updated.
+The [original module](https://github.com/fusion94/testflight-module) was created in 2011 by Damage Studios.
 I started to update it with my own code and changed the function calls to names i was used to from the co.saiten.ti.testflight module.
 At last i changed the GUID to my own.

-Since i saw that the module from Damage Studios is removed from github.com, i wanted to share my works with you here.
+Since i changed really much in here, i wanted to share my works with you here.
 I try to update this module as often as TestFlight updates it's SDK.

 - - -